 3. Feeding time

-Since I travel to my client’s home, it’s best to feed about 45 minutes before I arrive.
-Once I do arrive, you will hold the baby in a vertical position while I setup (see below), which takes about 45 minutes to an hour.
+Since I travel to my client’s home, it’s best to feed about an hour before I arrive.
+Once you are done feeding, you will hold the baby in a vertical position (for about 30 minutes) while I setup.
+Setting up the gear and props takes 45 minutes to an hour.

 It’s very important to place your baby in a vertical position, against your body, during the first 30 minutes after feeding, to prevent reflux.